Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 ![distance_field](../assets/assets-2025-01-08/DistanceField.png)

-> This technique is something I wrote after reading [this](https://www.intel.com/content/www/us/en/developer/articles/technical/optimized-gradient-border-rendering-in-imperator-rome.html) paper one on how Imperator: Rome creates its gradient using a Distance Field texture.
+> This technique is something I wrote after reading [this](https://www.intel.com/content/www/us/en/developer/articles/technical/optimized-gradient-border-rendering-in-imperator-rome.html) paper on on how Imperator: Rome creates its gradient using a Distance Field texture.
 {: .prompt-info }

 Back in the fragment shader, we can add a sample from the Distance Field texture in order to get a gradient: